thousandbrainsproject/tbp.monty/docs/how-monty-works/monty/coordinate-systems.md

 Note that the forward direction corresponds to the _negative z-axis_.
 While users with a background in 3D graphics (esp.
 OpenGL) may be accustomed to this convention, but many find it unintuitive at first.

 For spherical coordinates, we use the convention that places azimuth = 0 and elevation = 0 down the forward axis.
 More explicitly,
-  - Azimuth (or Yaw) is measured away from the forward axis.
+  - Azimuth (or yaw) is measured away from the forward axis.
-  - Elevation (or Pitch) is measured up from the horizontal plane.
+  - Elevation (or pitch) is measured up from the horizontal plane.

 While not uncommon in 3D graphics, this convention does differ from the [physics convention](https://en.wikipedia.org/wiki/Spherical_coordinate_system).
 As such, it's important to take care when interpreting angles or mapping between Cartesian and spherical coordinates.
-Should you need to handle conversions between Cartesian and spherical coordinates in your code, the following convention-compliant conversion formulae are provided as a reference:
+Should you need to handle these conversions, the following convention-compliant formulae are provided as a reference:

 ![](../../figures/how-monty-works/cartesian_spherical_conversions.png#width=400px)